 - Basic Encoding Rules (BER), Distinguished Encoding Rules (DER), or Canonical Encoding Rules (CER) as published in the ITU-T X.690 and ISO/IEC 8825-1 standards. - Packed Encoding Rules (PER) as published in the ITU-T X.691 and ISO/IEC 8825-2 standards.
-Both aligned and unaligned variants are supported via a switch that is set at run-time. - XML Encoding Rules (XER) as published in the ITU-T X.693 and ISO/IEC 8825-3 standards. - Medical Device Encoding Rules (MDER) as published in the ISO/IEEE 11073 standards. - Octet Encoding Rules (OER) as published in the NTCIP 1102:2004 standard.
+Both aligned and unaligned variants are supported via a switch that is set at run-time. - XML Encoding Rules (XER) as published in the ITU-T X.693 and ISO/IEC 8825-3 standards. - Medical Device Encoding Rules (MDER) as published in the ISO/IEEE 11073 standards. - Octet Encoding Rules (OER) as published in the ITU-T X.696 and ISO/IEC 8825-7:2014 standards.
+Support is also maintained for the older NTCIP 1102:2004 standard.

 Additional support for XML is provided in the form of an option to generate an equivalent XML Schema Definitions (XSD) file for a given ASN.1 specification.
 Encoders and decoders can then be generated using the -xml option to format or parse XML documents that conform to this schema.
 This level of support is closer to the W3C definition of XML then is the ITU-T X.693 XER definition.
-As of release version 6.0, it is possible to compile an XML schema definitions (XSD) file and generate encoders/decoders that can generate XML in compliance with the schema as well as binary encoders that implement the ASN.1 binary encoding rules.
+It is possible to compile an XML schema definitions (XSD) file and generate encoders/decoders that can generate XML in compliance with the schema as well as binary encoders/encoders that implement the ASN.1 binary encoding rules.